apostolos107/blueground/README.md

 ## class Main
 Just make an object SearchInfo and DailyResults.
-After the main calls the Calculate funtion of the DailyResults object and then the wirteFile function.
+After the main calls the Calculate funtion of the DailyResults object and then the writeFile function.